GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/readme.md

         $ cd durable-scheduling-sample

-3. Edit the `./gae/app.yaml` file to change the first line from:
+3. Edit the `./gae/app.yaml` file to change the first line:

-        application: duracron

-    to:

         application: <your-project-id>

-    Where you replace `<your-project-id>`  with the identifier of your cloud project.
+    Replace `<your-project-id>`  with the identifier of your cloud project.

 4. Include the Python API client in your App Engine application.